How Much Does Cabinet Refacing Cost?

 Refacing cabinets typically costs between $4,000 to $9,000, which averages at least 30 to 50 percent less than replacing.
 The installer can update the entire finish to a new color or texture; add new doors, drawers, and hardware; and correct minor problems.
 During the update, the cabinet boxes remain in place, but they’ll be treated and refreshed with a new veneer surface.

 Replacing cabinets offers the chance to completely redesign the layout and number of cabinets in the kitchen.
 It’s a more complex process that will include other considerations like new flooring to cover where old cabinets were, adjusting light fixture positions, and installing new countertops.
-When you replace cabinets, the entire cabinet box will be removed to make room for new cabinets.
+When a cabinet is replaced, the entire cabinet box will be removed to make room for new cabinets.
 The cost to replace cabinets (not including other remodeling costs) averages $4,500 to at least $18,000.

 Opting to refinish cabinets is an even more cost-conscious option, but it comes with limitations.
 Refinishing a cabinet means the cabinet is simply resurfaced with new paint or stain.
 Some cabinets cannot be refinished, so it’s not always an option.
 Additionally, refinishing a cabinet doesn’t include changing the doors and drawers for a new design.
-However, this may be all you need if your cabinets are a classic style and just a little worn down.
+However, this may be all a homeowner needs if their cabinets are a classic style and just a little worn down.

 Factors in Calculating Cabinet Refacing Cost